stop-amertime/superego-langchain/backend-alt/superego-developerguide.md

    - Can recurse to itself for multi-step tool use
    - Can transition to other specialized agents as needed
 7. All responses streamed back to user via SSE with complete flow steps

+And finally: ruthless minimalism is essential.
+Every token matters.
+Reject unnecessary abstractions, wrapper functions, and boilerplate.
+Never create a function that just transforms simple data or returns a single value from an array - use the data structure directly.

+Remember: code is liability, not asset.
+Each line must justify its existence.
+No seven-step handlers where three will do.
+No classes when maps/arrays suffice.
+No getters/setters for what could be direct access.
+No multi-layered middleware for what could be a pure function.

+Comments should be sparse and focused only on explaining non-obvious logic.
+No documentation bloat that restates what code already shows.
+No endless TODOs.
+No line-by-line explanations of basic operations.

+Always prefer flat data over deep hierarchies.
+Choose composition over inheritance.
+Favor pure functions over stateful objects.
+Stream directly rather than buffering unnecessarily.
+Cut every corner that doesn't compromise core functionality.

+The mark of good system design isn't how much you add - it's how much you remove while preserving capability.